Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

-In the Secs. \ref{subsec:TI} and \ref{subsec:TSC}, we will demonstrate with explicit examples that the $w_{0}$ ($w_{\pi}$) could correctly capture the bulk topological transition of non-Hermitian Floquet bands through the gap closing/reopening at the quasienergy $E=0$ ($E=\pi$) in various chiral symmetric, non-Hermitian Floquet insulating and superconducting models.
-Furthermore, in the absence of NHSE, the $w_{0}$ and $w_{\pi}$ could also capture the numbers of Floquet edge modes at zero and $\pi$ quasienergies under the OBC, and thus describing the bulk-edge correspondence of the related models.
-In the presence of NHSE, we can retrieve the characterization of topological transitions and bulk-edge correspondence in chiral symmetric, non-Hermitian Floquet systems under the OBC through the open-bulk winding numbers, in analogy with the Eq. (\ref{eq:W0StatOpen}).
-For the $\hat{U}_{1}$ and $\hat{U}_{2}$ in the Eqs. (\ref{eq:KickU1}) and (\ref{eq:KickU2}), we can define a winding number for each of them under the OBC as \cite{ZhouNHFTP08}
+In Subsecs.~\ref{subsec:TI} and \ref{subsec:TSC}, we will demonstrate with explicit examples that the $w_{0}$ ($w_{\pi}$) could correctly capture the bulk topological transitions of non-Hermitian Floquet bands through the gap closing/reopening at the quasienergy $E=0$ ($E=\pi$) in various chiral symmetric, non-Hermitian Floquet insulating and superconducting models.
+Furthermore, in the absence of NHSE, the $w_{0}$ and $w_{\pi}$ could also capture the numbers of Floquet edge modes at zero and $\pi$ quasienergies under the OBC, and thus are capable of describing the bulk-edge correspondence of the related models.
+In the presence of NHSE, we can retrieve the characterization of topological transitions and bulk-edge correspondence in chiral symmetric, non-Hermitian Floquet systems under the OBC through the open-bulk winding numbers, in analogy with Eq.~(\ref{eq:W0StatOpen}).
+For the $\hat{U}_{1}$ and $\hat{U}_{2}$ in Eqs.~(\ref{eq:KickU1}) and (\ref{eq:KickU2}), we can define a winding number for each of them under the OBC as \cite{ZhouNHFTP08}